waqas-manzoor5595/Machine_learning_projects-b-/README.md

 Current Projects
 1. Logistic Regression
-2.

 Description: This project demonstrates the implementation of Logistic Regression for binary classification problems.
 It covers data preprocessing, feature scaling, model training, and performance evaluation using metrics like accuracy, precision, recall, and the confusion matrix.

-3. Descision Trees:
+2. Descision Trees:

-   This project demonstrates the implementation of "Decision+Trees_on_creditScore.ipynb"
+This project demonstrates the implementation of Descision trees.

-5.
+3.

 Files:

 log_reg_MYCREDIT.ipynb:   Contains the complete implementation of the logistic regression model.
+Decision+Trees_on_creditScore.ipynb:   Contains the complete implementation of the Descision Trees model.